-Deborah S. Stein joined the Board in June 2019.
+Deborah S. Stein, ICD.D joined the Board in June 2019.
 Ms. Stein has held a number of senior finance leadership roles, including Senior Vice President, Finance and Chief Financial Officer of AltaGas Ltd. from 2008 to 2015, and Chief Financial Officer and Corporate Secretary of AltaGas Utilities Group Inc. from 2005 to 2006.
 Ms. Stein also held senior leadership roles at Wendy's Restaurants of Canada, Paramount Canada's Wonderland and TransCanada Corporation.
 Ms. Stein currently sits on the boards of NuVista Energy Ltd., Parkland Corporation and Trican Well Services Ltd. Ms. Stein also serves on various private boards.
 She has previously served as Chairperson of Financial Executives International (FEI) Canada and was Trustee of the Calgary Zoo.
-Ms. Stein received her certification from the Institute of Corporate Directors and is a Fellow of Chartered Professional Accountants (FCPA, FCA).
-Ms. Stein holds a Bachelor of Arts degree in Economics (Hons.) from York University.
+Ms. Stein received the ESG Global Competent Boards Designation and is a Fellow of Chartered Professional Accountants (FCPA, FCA).
+Ms. Stein holds a Bachelor of Arts degree in Economics (Hons.) from York University and is ICD.D certified.